JonBetts/ssplus-wiki/Migrating-site-checklist.md

 * Run the [site setup script](https://github.com/skillstream/ssplus/blob/master/scripts/site-setup.sh) as per the instructions on the [markdown](https://github.com/skillstream/ssplus/blob/master/scripts/README.markdown) on the destination server to get the relevant folders ready.
-Make a note of the entry you need to add to `server.xml`
+Make a note of the entry you need to add to `server.xml`.

+* If the site uses any kind of web service copy across `/etc/.keystore.ssplus-ws`.

 **Most of what follows will need to be done out of hours.
 (Most, not everything).**